mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 # Introduction

-QUIC is a new transport protocol that initially was developed as an optimization for HTTP traffic by supporting multiplexing and the integration of security.
-The latter enables a speed-up of the handshake to set up both at the same time, a transport connection as well as the needed security context for encryption and authentication.
-With the expectation that QUIC will be widely used for HTTP, it also makes sense to enable use of QUIC e.g. for HTTP proxy services.
+QUIC is a new transport protocol that was initially developed as an optimization for HTTP traffic by supporting multiplexing and the integration of security.
+The latter enables a speed-up of the handshake to set up the transport connection as well as the needed security context for encryption and authentication at the same time.
+Given the expectation that QUIC will be widely used for HTTP, it also makes sense to enable use of QUIC for HTTP proxy services.

 However, QUIC is a general purpose transport protocol and it is expected that it will be used in future for many other kinds of traffic, whenever the features provided by QUIC (compared to TCP) are beneficial for the high-layer service.
-Especially QUIC's multiplexing support and build-in encryption support can come handy for tunneling or proxying setups in general.
+Especially QUIC's multiplexing support and build-in encryption support can come in handy for tunneling or proxying setups in general.

 While today proxies are often operated in a transparent fashion, it is expected that future in-network services will work in a cooperative way by being visible and explicitly selected by at least one of the endpoints.
-This does not only enable an client endpoint to make an explicit decision about the service requested to a proxy, such as simple forwarding or more advanced services to optimize performance, but also provides a secured communication channel between a middlepoint and the endpoint.
+This does not only enable a client endpoint to make an explicit decision about the service requested to a proxy, such as simple forwarding or more advanced services to optimize performance, but also provides a secured communication channel between a middlepoint and the endpoint.